aws-samples/mlops-pipeline-prestodb/blog_post.md

         Here, we use the [Scikit Learn
         Estimator](https://sagemaker.readthedocs.io/en/stable/frameworks/sklearn/sagemaker.sklearn.html)
         from the SageMaker SDK to handle end-to-end training and deployment of custom Scikit-learn code.
-We use the `RandomForestClassifier` to train the ML model for our binary classification use case.
 The
+        `RandomForestClassifier` is used to train the ML model for our binary classification use case.
+The
         [HyperparameterTuner](https://sagemaker.readthedocs.io/en/stable/api/training/tuner.html)
         class is used for running automatic model tuning to determine the set of hyperparameters that provide the best performance based on a user-defined metric threshold (for example, maximizing the AUC metric).

-        -   In the code below, we use the `sklearn_estimator` object with parameters that are configured in the [config file](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/config.yml) and use a [training script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/training.py) to train the ML model.
+        -   In the code below, the `sklearn_estimator` object is used with parameters that are configured in the [config file](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/config.yml) and uses a [training script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/training.py) to train the ML model.
 This step accesses the `train`, `test` and `validation` files that were created as a part of